Amy has been an online writer for several years. Her goal as a writer is to spread as much knowledge as she can about

-Sometimes when living in a small home you may find that there is not even an inch more of your interior living space to squeeze out.
-Try expanding your outside living space in any kind of way that you can.
+Sometimes when living in a small home, you may find that there is not even an inch more of your interior living space to squeeze out.
+Try expanding your outside living space in any way that you can.

 4. Install a Skylight

 The room below would feel extremely stuffy without the skylights that were installed.
-Bringing light into a room always gives the feeling of more space as does providing views of the outdoors.
+Bringing light into a room always gives the feeling of more space, providing views of the outdoors.

 5. Get a King Size Bed